New Quay Lifeboat Station: 19th century

 The first lifeboat station was built on New Quay town beach in 1864 at a cost of £130 in response to a number of wrecks in the preceding years, including six in one night in the Royal Charter Storm of October 1859, following which the Inspecting Commander of the Coastguard for the area had petitioned the RNLI for a lifeboat.

-The first lifeboat, Forester, originally funded by the Ancient Order of Foresters, had served at Holyhead for six years and, before being sent to New Quay, she was sent to London by rail to be lengthened to accommodate 12 oars.
+The first lifeboat, Forester, originally funded by the Ancient Order of Foresters, had served at Holyhead for six years and, before being sent to New Quay, she was sent to London by rail, to be lengthened to accommodate 12 oars.
 She served at New Quay as Forester until 1872 and was then renamed Nelson, under which name she served until 1884.
 E. M. Lewis was Coxswain in 1880 when a lifeboatman was put aboard the barque Pacific to pilot her out of danger during a gale; the lifeboatmen successfully claimed salvage of £325 but then refused to pay the customary charge for the use of the lifeboat, resulting in Lewis's dismissal.
 He was succeeded by Owen Evans.

-New Quay's new lifeboat was Frank and Marion, built by Forrest & Son of Limehouse, London, costing £374, a gift from Dr and Mrs Smart of Kent in 1886.
+New Quay's new lifeboat was Frank and Marion (ON 62), built by Forrest & Son of Limehouse, London, costing £374, a gift from Dr and Mrs Smart of Kent in 1886.
 The day of the naming ceremony was declared a public holiday.
 Frank and Marion was built along the same lines as Nelson but with improved ballast tanks and rowing conformation to provide greater power for less effort.
 She effected several rescues before Coxswain Evans retired in 1905 after serving for 25 years.
 He was succeeded by David Davies.
 The lifeboat was launched a recorded seven times during her service, saving 19 lives.